Table of Contents

 - Pernicious anemia

 - Chronic thyroiditis

 Adrenal destruction causing adrenal insufficiency is the result of a multitude of diverse etiologies, as shown in the following table:

 |Addison’s disease||The most common cause of acquired AI in children, usually autoimmune destruction, may be part of polyglandular autoimmune syndrome (PAS).|

 |Metabolic||Adrenoleukodystrophy (ALD) X-linked, males|

 |Hemorrhage||Birth trauma, sepsis, coagulopathy|

-Secondary adrenal insufficiency has an identifiable inciting factor which brings about the devastation of the adrenal cortex.
+Secondary AI has an identifiable inciting factor that brings about the devastation of the adrenal cortex.
 The most significant relevant secondary causes of Addison’s disease can be summarized as follows:

 - Fungal infections

 - Hypothalamic/pituitary destruction secondary to tumor or infarct circumstances